×

 Summary

 Cervical spondylosis is a chronic condition that requires long-term management to alleviate symptoms and improve quality of life.
 By understanding the causes, risk factors, prevention measures, and various treatment options available, individuals can make informed decisions about their health.
-Additionally, adopting healthy lifestyle habits, practising self-care, and seeking appropriate medical care can help individuals effectively manage cervical spondylosis and live fulfilling lives.
+Additionally, adopting healthy lifestyle habits, practicing self-care, and seeking appropriate medical care can help individuals effectively manage cervical spondylosis and live fulfilling lives.

 Yes, with proper management and treatment, it is possible to live a relatively normal life with cervical spondylosis.
 By adopting healthy lifestyle habits, following prescribed exercises and treatments, and seeking professional help when needed, individuals can minimize pain, maintain mobility, and engage in regular activities.